jacobovidal/oauth-fetch/packages/oauth-fetch/README.md

 > [!NOTE]
-> When implementing your token provider, ensure you inject `AbstractTokenProvider<YourGetTokenOptionsType>` to fully benefit from TypeScript's type inference and autocompletion in `withGetTokenConfig()` overrides.
+> When implementing your token provider, ensure you inject `AbstractTokenProvider<YourGetTokenOptionsType>` to fully benefit from TypeScript's type inference and autocompletion in `withGetTokenConfig()` overrides:
+>
 > ![Example using Auth0](https://github.com/user-attachments/assets/8023c652-2e9b-4c5e-a211-b7a67fe49fab)